paulspective/scribbly/README.md

-# 📝Scribbly – Minimalist note-taking in your browser:
+# 📝Scribbly – Minimalist note-taking in your browser

-- Write notes in Markdown

-- Search & highlight keywords
+## Features
+- Fast, distraction-free note-taking

-- Auto-save in local storage
+- Auto-save to localStorage

-- Dark & light themes

-- Mobile-friendly and sleek
+- Smart timestamp formatting
+- Search with keyword highlighting
+- Clean preview with ellipsis for long notes